karkhileshardul/PCMB-Project-in-Win32/README.md

 # PCMB-Project-in-Win32
-Project Covering 4 functionality one from Native Win32, 2nd from COM and third from doing COM and .NET interoperabilty
+Project Covering 4 functionalities one from Native Win32,
+ 2nd from COM and
+ third from doing COM and .NET interoperabilty.